Kakoen/valheim-save-tools/Readme.md

 ## Building

 Build the project with `gradlew shadowJar`, a jar with all dependencies included will be created.
-Use the produced `build/libs/valheim-save-tools-x.x.x-all.jar`.
+Use the produced `build/libs/valheim-save-tools.jar`.

 This project uses Lombok (https://projectlombok.org/) to prevent boilerplate code.
 To fix compile errors in your IDE, make sure you have a plugin installed for that.

 ## Running

-`java -jar valheim-save-tools-1.0.0-all.jar <input> <output>`
+`java -jar valheim-save-tools.jar <input> <output>`

+For reading game files:
-input should specify a .db or .fwl file, output is where the json file will be written
+Input should specify a .db, .fwl, or .fch file, output is where the json file will be written

+For writing game files:
+Input should specify a .json file, output should specify a .db or .fwl file.